An Intro to Pruning

 No, trees and shrubs heal themselves by partitioning off the wound and forming scar tissue around it.
 Painting or sealing the wound can hinder this process and increase the chances of disease and decay.

-If you want to take on complex pruning jobs — such as restoring fruit trees or shaping hedges — it makes sense to get a good book on the subject.
+If you want to take on complex pruning jobs — such as restoring fruit trees or shaping hedges — it makes sense to consult a detailed reference on the subject.
 I recommend The Pruning Book by Lee Reich.

 - Branches or trees are near utility wires, or could fall on a building or into the street.
 Call the utility company or the road maintenance department for help.